chpark1111/UCSGNet/README.md

 ### Download Dataset
-We use 2D CAD same as [CSGNet](https://github.com/hippogriff/CSGNet) and 3D ShapeNet same as [IM-NET](https://github.com/czq142857/IM-NET).All the data can be downloaded [here](https://drive.google.com/drive/folders/17oMAKif1YWAhzOBSvURo6C2vvNgtrS_H?usp=sharing)
+We use 2D CAD same as [CSGNet](https://github.com/hippogriff/CSGNet) and 3D ShapeNet same as [IM-NET](https://github.com/czq142857/IM-NET).
+All the data can be downloaded from [here](https://drive.google.com/drive/folders/17oMAKif1YWAhzOBSvURo6C2vvNgtrS_H?usp=sharing)

 ### Data Path Configuration
 All the data file should be placed same as the below.